-2016 was hottest year on record
+2016 was hottest year on record -- again

 A record El Niño lasting from 2015 into 2016 played a role in further pushing the planet's temperature higher.
 El Niños are weather phenomena that warm the Pacific Ocean and pump lots of excess heat into the atmosphere, raising global temperatures.

 But El Niño is only one factor in the warming of the planet.

-And according to climate scientists, it's a relatively small one when compared to the role that humans are playing.
+And climate scientists say it is a relatively small one when compared to the role that humans are playing.

 "The record is due to a combination of the (natural) strong 2015-2016 El Niño (warming of the tropical Pacific Ocean surface) and the strong global warming trend that has continued from 1970 to the present," James Hansen, former director of the NASA Goddard Institute for Space Studies, told CNN.